cschanhniem/hocthayminhtue/plan-tracking-v2.md

 ### 1. Search and Discovery

 - [ ] **Implement Advanced Search**
-  - [ ] Full-text search across all content using Elasticsearch or similar

   - [ ] Filters by category, tag, and difficulty level:
     - [ ] Filter by concept category (Core Teachings, Practice Methods, etc.)
     - [ ] Filter by tradition (Theravada, Mahayana, etc.)